bartlomiejlorenowicz/Gov-Case-Flow-backend/README.md

 ## ⚡ Run the project in 2–3 minutes (Docker)

-The easiest way to run the project locally is using **Docker Compose** (no manual database setup required).
+Run the project locally in a few minutes (Docker)

 ### 1️⃣ Clone the repository